Functors, Applicative, and Monads

 We will develop a simple I/O EDSL in Haskell

--- Types data Program a -- Constructors return :: a -> Program a putC :: Char -> Program () getC :: Program (Maybe Char) -- Combinators (>>=) :: Program a -> (a -> Program b) -> Program b -- Run function type IOSem a run :: Program a -> IOSem a
+-- Types type Program a -- Constructors return :: a -> Program a putC :: Char -> Program () getC :: Program (Maybe Char) -- Combinators (>>=) :: Program a -> (a -> Program b) -> Program b -- Run function type IOSem a run :: Program a -> IOSem a

-We will use monads to handle the I/O effects!
+We use monads to sequence I/O effects.

 Scenario